 World-class bands thrill chanting crowds in the hot, hazy half-light of midnight.
-Children frolic among glittering ice sculptures beside a palace made of snow.
+Children laugh and play among glittering ice sculptures beside a palace made of snow.
 Artists display their wares and lead tourists in workshops far above the Arctic Circle.
 Flotillas of paddlers play games in the waves of Canada’s top whitewater river.
 Storytellers and dancers mesmerize on the banks of the rushing Mackenzie.
 Wherever, whenever, the North has the very best festivals.

 WHAT: Food, dance, music and activities like snow-carving and “sno-pitch,” plus a giant bonfire and spectacular fireworks.

 WHERE: Inuvik, the northernmost major town in Canada, approximately 300 kilometres above the Arctic Circle.

 WHY: The sun has been gone for a month.
 It deserves a big “welcome back.”

 WHEN: Early January

 WHO: Inuvialuit and Gwich’in from around the Western Arctic, plus visitors keen for an ‘illuminating’ Arctic experience.

 HOW: Daily flights from Yellowknife – or, if you’re bold, winterize your car, pack your survival gear and drive up the Dempster Highway.